migueldelafuente1/diseaseSIRModel/README.md

 The model could also be extended to take into account different rates of recovery, contagious and to insert mortality or other relations.

+As we will see, the model have many flaws due its simplicity, but it has been used to understand many actions against the spread and the evolution of a contagious disease.
+Also, as a disclaimer, many of the statistics on the data are simple averages and easy fittings, so the conclusions are merely heuristic, more advanced analysis is required to get a reliable values of the actual situation.

 # Requirements:

 python `3.6` or newer, `matplotlib` and `numpy`